kmhsonnenkind/ease_matplotlib_backend/README.md

 #### The backend only renders static images so no zoom, hover, etc.
 **Fix:** This can be a bit tricky.
 We would either need to implement a full backend or try to hijack some of the HTML renderers available.

+## Notes

+I tested the code on Python 3.7.0 with matplotlib version 2.2.3 (part of Anaconda installation)